pace/cloud-sdk-ios/docs/index.md

 ### 2FA setup
 In numerous cases a second authentication factor is required when using Connected Fueling, e.g. when authorizing a payment.
 Following are methods that can be used to setup biometric authentication on the user's device or setup an account PIN.

-In order to prevent websites from accessing your TOTP secrets (used when biometric authentication is used), a domain access control list has to be passed to the `domainACL` property of the `Configuration` object in the [setup phase](#setup).
-If you're not using a custom PWA, then setting the `domainACL` to `"pace.cloud"` is enough.
+In order to prevent websites from accessing your TOTP secrets (used when biometric authentication is used), a domain access control list may be passed to the `domainACL` property of the `Configuration` object in the [setup phase](#setup).
+If you're not using a custom app, you can ignore this property as it is set to `"pace.cloud"` by default.

 #### Mail-OTP
 For some of the below mentioned methods an OTP is needed, which can be requested to be sent to the user's email via